CharlotteCross1998/2009scape-server/README.md

 ### Prerequisites

-* [JDK 11] Java SE Development Kit Version 11 - Whilst you can run the server with another version, only 11 works for saving player data as far as I've tested.
+* Java SE Development Kit Version 11 - Whilst you can run the server with another version, only 11 works for saving player data as far as I've tested.

 ### Running the project